CBT NOVICE – MANUAL

 The road ride will be a minimum of 2 hours and I go in front to start with to lead the way.
 We start off slowly and gradually build speed up throughout the ride as you gain your confidence.
 We are based in the countryside, so you are not going straight into town traffic, so you have time to get used to being on the road before getting to the town.

-Throughout the ride, sometimes I will be in front then I put the pupil in front, so it is a combination of me showing you what to do and you demonstrating to me that the basic skills that we have covered on the track you and can now put into practice on the road.
+Throughout the ride, sometimes I will be in front then I put the pupil in front, so it is a combination of me showing you what to do and you demonstrating to me that the basic skills that we have covered on the track, you can now put into practice on the road.

 You are bound to make mistakes because everybody does but the whole idea of the ride is to explain where you are getting things wrong, show you, by demonstrating in front or stopping to talk through things again so we reach a level that would allow you to ride unaccompanied.